TECHNIQUES, APPROACHES, & METHODOLOGIES

-Since he has been in New York, Leo has been involved with several projects such as; Babel, a physical theater production, shows by Atlas Circus Company and most recently Aida from The Met Opera.
-He continues to training various forms for physical theater and performs aerial shows at Circus Warehouse and various venues around New York City.
-Recently Leo was awarded by Baruch College to develop his own project called “I’mmigrants” on their residency and has been performing at The Metropolitan Opera in several Operas.r.
+Since he has been in New York, Leo has been involved with several projects such as; Babel, a physical theater production, shows by Atlas Circus Company, and most recently Aida, Mefistofele, Il Trittico, Carmen, Turandot, and Cosi Fan Tutti from The Metropolitan Opera.
+He continues training various forms for physical theater and performs aerial shows at Circus Warehouse and various venues around New York City.
+Recently, the Baruch College and Dixon Place invited him to develop “Immigrants” on their residency.

 Since the quarantine has begun, he created his first podcast called O QUE TE MOVE (What Moves You) for Portuguese speakers.

 Leo is an active member of the CTC Collaborators’ Ensemble and has contributed to the following projects, programs, and events beginning in 2014:

 A Mexican Affair

 CTC Collaborator Gatherings & Parties